atshayk/portfolio/README.md

 <p> This is my website.
 Check it out. <p>

 <h3> dependecies used </h3>

-- Font Awesome, web link version.
+- Font Awesome Version 6.7.2, Web